jlimauro/AureliaTest/README.md

 ## Starting the Application

 To start application from command line, simply type `dotnet run`.
 Be sure to restore .NET Core packages and NodeJS packages before running application.
+Using `dotnet watch run` will allow for automatic rebuild of when source files are changed.